 \proof Assume there is an eligible computation $W_{st}\to\dots\to W$, where $V^{\emptyset}\equiv W^L$.
 Then the computation $W_{st}^L\to\dots\to W^L$ with the same history is eligible too.
 By Lemma \ref{simul} (2), one can construct a trapezium $\Delta$ with bottom label $W_{st}^{(1)}\dots W_{st}^{(L)}$ and top label $V'$ such that $(V')^{\emptyset}\equiv V^{\emptyset}$, and so $V'$ is a cyclic permutation of the word $V$.
 The two sides of $\Delta$ have equal labels since the $L$-shift preserves superscripts.
 So one can identify these sides and attach the obtained annulus to the hub cell labeled by $W_{st}^{(1)}\dots W_{st}^{(L)}$.
 Since $V'$ is the boundary label of the obtained disk diagram, we have $V'=1$ in $G$, and so $V=1$, as required.
 If there there is an eligible computation $W\to\dots\to W_{ac}$, then the proof is similar with bottom label of $\Delta$ equal to $W_{ac}^L$. \endproof

 \begin{rk} In fact, for the disk word $W$, we have built a van Kampen diagram using one hub and $L$ trapezia corresponding to an accessible computation for $W$. \end{rk}

-We will increase the set of relations of $G$ by adding the (infinite) set of {\it disk relation} $V$ for every disk word $V$.
+We will increase the set of relations of $G$ by adding the (infinite) set of {\it disk relations} $V$ , one for every disk word $V$.
 So we will consider diagrams with , where every disk cell (or just {\it disk}) is labeled by such a word $V$.
 (In particular, a hub is a disk.)

 If two disks are connected by two $\tt$-bands and there are no other disks between these $\tt$-bands, then one can reduce the number of disks in the diagram.
-For this aid, it suffices to apply the trick exploited for a pair of hubs in Subsection \ref{elim}.
+To achieve this, it suffices to apply the trick exploited for a pair of hubs in Subsection \ref{elim}.